costanza1234/USI-IR-Project/steps.md

 1. One-page progress report (27 Nov)
 2. Project report (16 Dic):
 • A concise explanation (max 10 pages) of how you tackled the design, implementation and evaluation
-• Explaindesignchoices,implementationchoices,evaluationdesign,evaluationresults
+• Explain design choices, implementation choices, evaluation design, evaluation results
-• Just imagine this is a report for a client who does not know much about IR, but wants to know what you are delivering him/her The code:
+• Just imagine this is a report for a client who does not know much about IR, but wants to know what you are delivering him/her
 3. Code (16 Dic)
 4. Slides (?)
 (16 Dic)